sanjay9616/JavaScript/general1.md

 32	How do you manipulate DOM using a service worker
 33	How do you reuse information across service worker restarts

-27	What are closures

-25	What is Hoisting
 24	What is memoization